FOREX-Dollar slips as markets bounce, Japan policy shift talk lifts yen

 "Markets are trying to find their feet a bit," said Kenneth Broux, currency strategist at Societe Generale.
 "I wouldn't hang my hat on the price action this morning."

+The safe haven dollar has broadly gained this year, up 9%, on concerns about the global economy and widespread inflation.
+But it has slid nearly 7% in the fourth quarter as investors bet that peak inflation and economic recovery may be in sight.

-The Japanese yen gained 0.4% to 136.155 per dollar JPY=EBS on reports Japan is considering revising a key monetary policy after a new Bank of Japan governor is appointed in April.
+The Japanese yen gained 0.2% on the day to 136.420 per dollar JPY=EBSon reports Japan is considering revising a key monetary policy after a new Bank of Japan governor is appointed in April.

 The government will consider revising a joint statement it signed in 2013 that commits the central bank to meeting a 2% inflation target as soon as possible, sources said.